ShashurynVitalii/csdt-shashurynvitalii-2122/README.md

 ## Instalation and run

 In order to run the game you firstly will need to install [Python](https://www.python.org/downloads/)\
 Project was build on Python 3.9, so you can just use the same.
+Also while installing Python make sure\
-After that go to SeaBattleGame directory.\
+that you checked boxes with **pip** instalation and addition Python to PATH.
+After that go to SeaBattleGame\
+directory.
 There you will see two important files:
 ```
 Pipfile
 Pipfile.lock
 ```
 Those two files contain all info about needed packages and dependencies.
-In order to use them you need to \
+In order to use them first install\
-use the following commands:
+**pipenv** with `pip install pipenv` command, after that you need to use the following commands:
 ```
 pipenv shell
 pipenv install